 For decades, thousands of men have pledged a belief they promise never to forget: Every time a mustache is shaved, an angel in heaven dies and falls to earth.
 In Chicago, the outlook is sunny with only a small chance of angel showers.
-A new two-year study by the American Mustache Institute (AMI) found Chicago to be … Continue reading »
+Chicago is America’s most mustache-friendly city, says a new two-year study by

 An English proverb says, “One tongue is enough for a woman.”
-Women are stigmatized as being overly “chatty” who never give men a turn to speak.
-In the U.S. there is a proverb that says, “When both husband and wife wear pants it is not difficult to tell them apart – he is the one … Continue reading »
+In the U.S. there is a proverb that says, “When both husband and wife wear pants it is not difficult to tell them apart – he is the one who is listening.”
+This mainstream stigmatization of women is incorrect.
+Statistics find that Chatty Cathys

 Jesus Christ the Superhero, Cowboys, and the Bible Unite